Sven Lõhmus

-Sven Lõhmus, also known as Beatboy, (born 13 July 1972) is an Estonian pop-composer, lyricist, and producer at Moonwalk Studios, a music company featuring Estonian artists.
+Sven Lõhmus (born 13 July 1972) is an Estonian pop-composer, lyricist, and producer at Moonwalk Studios, a music company featuring Estonian artists.

 He has worked with leading artists of Estonia, including Vanilla Ninja, for which he was a manager, Suntribe, Urban Symphony, Grete Paia, Laura Põldvere, and Getter Jaani.
-In 2003, 2004 and 2010 he won the award for "Best Author" from the "Eesti Popmuusika Aastaauhinnad".
+In 2003, 2004, and 2010, Lõhmus won the award for "Best Author" from the "Eesti Popmuusika Aastaauhinnad".
 He was also the lead singer of the bands Mr. Happyman and Black Velvet.